google-marketing-solutions/crmint/docsource/docs/quickstart/tutorial.md

     The resulting model is stored as part of your BigQuery dataset and is ready for production use as soon as it is trained.

-1. Configure the imported pipeline by clicking the &ldquo;Edit&rdquo; button.
-You need to fill the `BQ_PROJECT` parameter.
+1. Configure the imported pipeline by clicking the **Edit** button.
+Fill in the `BQ_PROJECT` parameter with your Cloud Project ID.

     ![CRMint edit button](../../img/crmint-ui-edit-button.png)

 ### Run and check evaluation metrics

-1. Run the pipeline by clicking on the &ldquo;Start&rdquo; button.
+1. Run the pipeline by clicking on the **Start** button.

 1. Be patient, should not take more than a minute or two&hellip;